erashish41/react-vite-practice/01_react_vite/src/source.md

     [ ] for className with hyphens
     <div className={style[card-content]}>

-g.
-Styled Components (SC) in React for Clean and Dynamic UI
+10.Styled Components (SC) in React for Clean and Dynamic UI
 - firstly we have to download styled component from npm site, we can use bun instead of npm bun i styled-components  (npm i styled-components) then check in package.json that there is a version of SC is avilable or not